 Carne Adovado

-I'm a fan of big bold flavors and when that combines with travel it's even better.
+I'm a fan of big, bold flavors, and when that is combined with travel, it's even better.
 Recently while on a trip to New Mexico I discovered a new recipe that I've now fallen in love with but have never seen outside of the state.
 It was a deliciously bold combination of red chilis and tender chunks of meat that almost melt in your mouth.
 So, like any self respecting foodie, the moment I got home I searched for what was in it so that I could make my own version of Carne Adovada!

-One of the things that I love about Carne Adovada is that it is essentially a riff on one of my favorite types of meat - slow cooked pork.
-This is a gift from the gods since pork shoulder is so deliciously fatty and the meat is incredibly tender once it has been sitting in juices for several hours.
-Of course, I would say that it's even better slow roasted over a smoking pit for half a day, but alas I don't have a pit in my loft so we're going to have to stick to the crockpot.
-However, you can also make this easily in an Instant Pot pressure cooker as well.
+What makes Carne Adovada truly special is that it's built around one of my favorite types of meat - slow-cooked pork.
+This is a gift from the gods since pork shoulder is so deliciously fatty and the meat becomes incredibly tender once it has been sitting in those flavorful juices for several hours.
+Of course, this dish would be even better slow-roasted over a smoking pit for half a day, but since I don't have a pit in my loft, we're going to use a crockpot.
+Don't worry though - you can also make this easily in an Instant Pot pressure cooker as well.

 carne adovado recipe pinterest